-TROUBLE PROBABLE CAUSE CORRECTIVE ACTION 9.
-"Status" lever of regulator moves to its EMPTY position during the course of normal operation. a.
-Gas supply valve(s) inadvertently closed. a.
-Open all supply valve(s) to a total of one full turn. or normal operation. b.
+TROUBLE PROBABLY CAUSE CORRECTIVE ACTION 9.
+"Status"" lever of regulator moves to its EMPTY position during the a.
+Gas supply valve(s) inadvertenly closed. a.
+Open all supply valve(s) to a total of one full turn. course of normal operation b.
 Gas supply exhausted. b.
 Replenish supply. c.
-Gas inlet valve of the regulator stuck in the closed position. c.
-Clean gas inlet valve. d.
-Filter in manifold inlet plugged. d. renew filter.
+Filter in regulator inlet plugged. c.
+Renew filter. d.
+Gas inlet valve of the regulator stuck in the closed position. d.
+Clean gas inlet valve. e.
+Filter in manifold inlet plugged.
+(Applies only to wall or ton container mounted regulators.) e.
+Renew filter.
 10. Water noted in flowmeter or discharging from ejector drain outlet, as applicable, at time of shutdown. a.
 Ejector back-flow check valve(s) faulty. a.
-Inspect, clean and/or repair back-flow check valve(s) 11.
-Insufficient ejector vacuum. a.
+Inspect, clean and/or repair back-flow check valve(s).
+11. Insufficient ejector vacuum. a.
 Y-strainer in water supply line is dirty, thereby reducing the available supply pressure. a.
-Clean Y-strainer; and, if this does not correct the trouble, refer to Trouble-shooting Procedure 1 in the Trouble-shooting Section of Instruction Bulletin. b.
-Ejector drain valve not sealing. b.
-Refer to Troubleshooting Procedure 2 in the Ejector Instruction Bulletin. c.
-Back pressure is greater than the value listed on the tag attached to the ejector, for one of the following reasons: 1. solution valve(s), if present, not fully open.
-2. solution line, if present, is partially blocked.
-3. back pressure at point of application has increased above its original value. d.
+Clean Y-strainer; and, if this does not correct the trouble, refer to Troubleshooting Procedure 1 in the Troubleshooting Section of Instruction Bulletin 122.6060. b.
+Ejector drain valve not sealing.
+(EJ17 Ejector) b.
+Refer to Troubleshooting Procedure 2 in the Instruction Bulletin 122.6060. c.
+Back pressure is greater than the value listed on the tag attached to the ejector, for one of the following reasons: solution valve(s), if present, not fully open. solution line, if present, is partially blocked. back pressure at point of application has increased above its original value. c.
+Open solution valve(s); clean solution line; determine cause of abnormally high back pressure and take all necessary steps to correct this condition. d.
 Ejector nozzle and/or throat dirty. d.
 Clean nozzle and/or throat. e.
 Ejector throat is not full of water.
-(Applies only when the ejector is wall mounted in a horizontal position and back pressure is zero or less at point of application.) e.
-Refer to Instruction Bulletin 010.3650. f.
+(Applies only when the ejector is wall mounted in a horizontal position and back pressure is zero or less at point of application. e.
+Refer to Instuction Bulletin 010.3650. f.
 Ejector nozzle and throat are worn. f.
-Replace with new nozzle and throat.
+Replace with a new nozzle and throat.
 12. Gas leaking from vent line. a.
 Inlet valve stem length at incorrect length. a.
-Adjust stem length to 2.198" as indicated in the parts list. b.
-Inlet valve seat has dirt accumulation preventing proper operation. c.
+Adjust stem lenth to 2.198" as indicated in the parts list. b.
+Inlet valve seat has dirt accumulation preventing proper operation. b.
 Clean gas inlet valve. c.
 Scored valve seat. c.
 Replace valve seat and plug.